Na people: Origin

-The Nah are more closely related to the Tagin both ethnically and linguistically than to Tibetans, but they claim to be a separate group, like the Mra who live in Limeking.
+The Nah are more closely related to the Tagin both ethnically and linguistically than to Tibetans, but they claim to be a separate group, like the Mara who live in Limeking.
 However, both tribes acknowledge that they share a common ancestry with the Tagin.

-In all official censuses the Nah are classified together with the Tagin, who are ethnically related to them.
+In all official censuses, the Naga are classified together with the Tagin, who are ethnically related to them.

 Distributions

-They found mainly in the Upper Subansiri district in villages within Taksing circle: Gumsing, Taying, Esnaya, Lingbing, Tongba, Yeja, Reding, Redi, Dadu villages.
+They are found mainly in the Upper Subansiri district in villages within Taksing circle: Gumsing, Taying, Esnaya, Lingbing, Tongba, Yeja, Reding, Redi, Dadu villages.